Webinars & Events

 • Finally, attendees would be at ease in asking their questions to the Assistant without bothering the speakers in the middle of the webinar and interrupting the flow of the session.
 Questions to the speakers would be then limited to only questions that the AI Assistant itself is not able to handle; questions that require deeper expertise and human judgement.

 • Webinar organizers can save on operational costs of supporting the attendees before, during and after the event.
 AI Assistants can easily deflect a lot of questions instantly rather than waiting for human engagement.
-Industry data shows that AI-powered systems typically deflect 40% to 60% of repetitive inquiries in B2B scenariosii.
+Industry data shows that AI-powered systems typically deflect 40% to 60% of repetitive inquiries in B2B scenariosv.
 This can help companies scale their webinars to a larger audience without degrading the attendee experience.
-AI Assistants can even provide real-time technical support to attendees encountering issues in joining the call or audio/camera issues; this is critical as data shows that 25% of the attendees will abandon the event after the very first technical failureiii.
+AI Assistants can even provide real-time technical support to attendees encountering issues in joining the call or audio/camera issues; this is critical as data shows that 25% of the attendees will abandon the event after the very first technical failurevi.

 • AI Assistants can make webinar moderators and speakers more productive.
 Time spent answering repetitive and simple questions or doing mundane tasks can be instead spent on delivering an excellent presentation.
 Speaker time can thus be leveraged for questions that are complex or broader in nature and require them to really chime in to provide the needed clarity.